 I've been involved in pioneering the web and its use for good, for quite a while, and in its decentralization, a few examples:

 I'm passionate about developing and using technology to sustainably and scalably solve the problems of poverty and international development at scale.
-In particular I'm interested in the type of problems where solutions exist in the West, but are not affordable to much of the world.
+I believe there are many challenges in development that are amenable to solutions that are at least in part technical, and where often a solution exists in the West but for a number of systemic reasons we haven't found a solution that works for all the world's population.
 I've started several Social Ventures and NGO's in this theme, and since the sale of Lumeter am consulting to a number of interesting technology based projects.